ghost1372/ghost1372.github.io/ReadMe.md

 # Documents

-This repository contains documentation for all products such as HandyControl, WinUICommunity and others.
+This repository contains documentation for all products such as HandyControl and others.

 > [!TIP]
 > The documents are written in `Markdown` files and converted into a static website by [Hexo](https://hexo.io/) (A fast, simple & powerful blog framework).